ggdupont/stackRCA/README.md

         * if confidence low => ask user feedback for annotation
 * as soon as more data annotated (ie 10% more): ask to retrain the model
 * report performance and continue

+### TODO

+* [ ] assess balance of annotated data
+* [ ] assess inter-annotator agreement on annotation
+* [ ] test thresholding the classification score to enable rejection
+* [ ] analyse vocabulary and distributional semantics on the offline corpus
+* [ ] explore unsupervised pre-training for better model